bilalzaib2134-gif/TP53-Mutation-Classication/README.md

 If you use this work, please cite:

-Zaib, B.; Jan, S.W.; Begum, K.; Jamal, M.; Rahman, S. Gene-Specific Random Forest Modeling of TP53 Variant Pathogenicity Using Domain-Aware Biological Features. *Int.
+Zaib, B.; Jan, S.W.; Begum, K.; Jamal, M.; Rahman, S. Gene-Specific Prediction of TP53 Variant Pathogenicity Using a Random Forest Model with Sequence k-mer, Positional, and Functional Domain Features. *Int.
 J. Mol.
 Sci.* (in review).

 ---